ms/buildtogether.tech/rights/index.md

 </div>

-## Employment

-FIXME: what rights do you have (or what myths can we dispel)?

-- Point out that there's a lot less about this on the web because companies would much rather talk about who owns what than about workers' rights.

 ## Fair Play

+You're due to have a meeting with someone.
+There's a box with half a dozen cookies in the room, so you help yourself to a couple before the other person shows up.
+When they do, you have to make a choice: do you say, "I've already had two, so I should only have one more and you should get three?"  or, "There were four cookies in the box when you arrived, so we get two each" (meaning that you will have had four in total).
+Most people would say that the first answer is the moral one; in my experience, people who don't aren't people you'd want on your team.

 A few pages in a book like this can't change what you believe is fair or unfair.
-What it *can* do, I hope, is get you to start thinking in ways that will lead you to notice more and care more.
+What it *can* do, I hope, is get you to start thinking in ways that will lead you to notice more and care more so that you will use the advantages you have as an accident of birth for the greater good.

 <div class="callout" markdown="1">

 ### See what I did there?

 Take a moment and re-read the preceding paragraph.
-Did you notice the first time through that it assumes you *aren't* someone who is routinely on the receiving end of discriminatory behavior?
+It assumes you *aren't* someone who is routinely on the receiving end of discriminatory behavior.
 I wouldn't have spotted that when I was 20 years old; the handful of women in my classes certainly would have, just as they would known that they were half as likely to be called on when they raised their hand in class as I was.

 </div>